folio-org/okapi/doc/guide.md

 ```

-The routingEntries tell that the module is interested in GET and POST
+The `routingEntries` indicate that the module is interested in GET and POST
-requests to the /sample path and nothing else, and that the module is
+requests to the `/sample` path and nothing else, and that the module is
 supposed to provide a full response.
 The level is used to to specify
 the order in which the request will be sent to multiple modules, as will
 be seen later.

-The permission bits are arrays of permission bits that are strictly needed
+`requredPermission` and `wantedPermissions` are arrays of permission
+bits that are strictly needed for calling `/sample`, or that the
-for calling /sample, or that the sample module wants to know about, for
+sample module wants to know about, for example to enable some extra
+functionality.
+Each permission bit is expressed as an opaque string,
+but some convention may be used to organise them semantically into a
-example to enable some extra functionality.
-Okapi will collect these into
+hierarchy.
+Okapi collect these permissions into the
-X-Okapi-Auth-Required and -Wanted headers, and pass them on.
-Presumably
+`X-Okapi-Auth-Required` and `X-Okapi-Auth-Wanted` headers, and passes
+them on as part of each request that it makes to a module.
+The
-some real-life auth module will check if the user actually has the required
+authentication module checks whether the actually has the required
-permissions, and refuse the request if not.
-The simple auth module does not
+permissions, and refuses the request if not.
+(The present dummy
-do this kind of check, as it has no user database to work with.
+authentication module does not do this kind of check, as it has no
+user database to work with.)

 #### Deploying the auth module